 Unless it is a particularly large order, all yarn will be wrapped in tissue paper which is sealed with paper tape.
-The tissue paper is not currently made from recycled material but I hope to swap to it when I’ve used up my current stock.
+This helps protect it a little during transport.
 If you do not want your yarn to be wrapped in the tissue paper please make a note of this when ordering.
 I then place it into a paper mailing envelope along with your invoice (unless noted as a gift) and occasionally an advertising flyer if I think you may find it interesting.

 Occasionally I will use a recyclable plastic mailing bag when I believe it is necessary although I avoid this as much as possible.
 For particularly large orders I may use a box.

 Stitch Marker Packaging

 Stitch markers are attached to a card with a bulb pin that can also be used as a marker.
 This is then placed into a small paper bag and sealed with one of my stickers.
 For international orders I will then place bubble wrap around the bag.
 This is recycled from packages which I or people I know have received.
 I have never needed to purchase any.
-This is then all placed into a cardboard envelope.
+This is then all placed into a cardboard envelope or small box.

 Yarn Box Packaging

 For my special yarn boxes I use cardboard boxes, often lined with tissue paper.
 Occasionally I will also package a large yarn order in a box, and sometimes this box will be reused from something I have received.
 When yarn is wrapped individually eg. Advent Boxes, I use recyclable paper bags.
-I am searching for a source of recycled bags to swap to when I run out.
+I use strong paper tape to seal the boxes.